bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="sk43">43.
 Object Methods (keys, values, entries, etc.)</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-The Object object in JavaScript provides several useful methods for working with object properties and values.
-Here’s a description of some of the most common methods of Object:
+<p>The Object object in JavaScript provides several useful methods for working with
+object properties and values.
+Here’s a description of some of the most common methods of Object:</p>

 <p><b>Object.keys(obj):</b> The keys method returns an array of enumerable keys
 (properties) of an object.</p>